Finitary Simulation of Infinitary $\beta$-Reduction via Taylor Expansion, and Applications: Introduction

 In the early 2000s, Ehrhard reformulated Girard's quantitative semantics in a more standard algebraic framework, where terms are interpreted as analytic maps between certain vector spaces \autocite{Ehrhard05}.
 The notion of differentiation, that is available in this framework, was then brought back to the syntax by Ehrhard and Regnier in their \emph{differential λ-calculus} \autocite{EhrhardRegnier03}.
 Eventually, they defined the operation of \textit{Taylor expansion} which maps λ-terms to infinite sums of resource terms — the latter are the terms of the resource λ-calculus, which is the finitary, purely linear fragment of the differential λ-calculus.
 Each term of the sum thus gives a finite approximation of the operational behaviour of the original term \autocites{EhrhardRegnier08}[for a lightened presentation]{BarbarossaManzonetto20}.

-The strength of this tool is the strong normalisability of resource terms, and the fact that Taylor expansion commutes with normalisation: the normal form of the Taylor expansion of a term is the Taylor expansion of the Böhm tree of this term \autocite{EhrhardRegnier06}.
-This Commutation theorem enables one to deduce properties of some λ-terms from the properties of their Taylor expansion.
-This approach has been successfully applied not only to the ordinary λ-calculus \autocite[for a survey of several significant results, see][]{BarbarossaManzonetto20}, but also to nondeterministic \autocite{BucciarelliAl12,Vaux19}, probabilistic \autocite{DalLagoZorzi12,DalLagoLeventis19}, call-by-value \autocite{KerinecAl20}, and call-by-push-value \autocite{ChouquetTasson20} calculi.
+The strength of this tool is the strong normalisation property of resource terms, and the fact that Taylor expansion commutes with normalisation: the normal form of the Taylor expansion of a term is the Taylor expansion of the Böhm tree of this term \autocite{EhrhardRegnier06}.
+This Commutation theorem enables one to deduce properties of some λ-terms from the properties of their Taylor expansion; typically, properties of the (possibly) non-terminating execution of a λ-term, previously characterized by coinductive objects like its Böhm tree, are proved \emph{via} the Taylor expansion by mere induction.
+This approach has been successfully applied not only to the ordinary λ-calculus \autocites{EhrhardRegnier06,Olimpieri18,Olimpieri20,BarbarossaManzonetto20}, but also to nondeterministic \autocite{BucciarelliAl12,Vaux19}, probabilistic \autocite{DalLagoZorzi12,DalLagoLeventis19}, call-by-value \autocite{KerinecAl20}, and call-by-push-value \autocite{ChouquetTasson20} calculi, as well as Parigot's λμ-calculus \autocite{Barbarossa22}.

 In this paper, we aim to extend this formalism to the \emph{infinitary} λ-calculus.
 Böhm trees \autocite{Bohm68, Barendregt77} were already a kind of infinitary λ-terms, but an infinitary calculus (having infinite terms and infinite reductions) was first introduced in the 1990s by Kennaway, Klop, Sleep and de~Vries \autocite{KennawayAl95, KennawayAl97} and by Berarducci \autocite{Berarducci96}.
-Initially presented as the metric completion of the set of λ-terms (considered as finite syntactic trees), the set of infinite λ-terms has been reformulated as an ideal completion \autocite{Bahr18}, and maybe more crucially as the \enquote{coinductive version} of the λ-calculus \autocite{EndrullisAl13, Czajka14}.
+Initially presented as the metric completion of the set of λ-terms (considered as finite syntactic trees), the set of infinite λ-terms has been reformulated as an ideal completion \autocite{Bahr18}, and maybe more crucially as the \enquote{coinductive version} of the λ-calculus \autocite{Joachimski04,EndrullisAl13, Czajka14}.

 Even if the \enquote{plain} infinitary λ-calculus does not enjoy confluence, several results of confluence and of normalisation modulo \enquote{meaningless} terms have been established \autocite{KennawayAl97, Czajka14, Czajka20}, as well as a standardisation theorem using coinductive techniques \autocite{EndrullisAl13}.
 Some normalisation properties have also been characterised using non-idem\-potent intersection types \autocite{Vial17, Vial21}.